 SmartAsset’s no-cost tool simplifies the time-consuming process of finding a financial advisor.
 A short questionnaire helps match you with up to three fiduciary financial advisors each, legally bound to work in your best interest.
 The whole process takes just a few minutes, and in many cases you can be connected instantly with an advisor for a free retirement consultation.

 Smart Financial Tools

 The Worst Way to Withdraw From Your Retirement Accounts

 Withdrawing from your investments first gives your retirement accounts more time to compound interest.
 If you dive straight into your 401(k) or IRA, you could cost yourself years worth of income in retirement savings.

 Whether you have mutual funds, a brokerage account, ETFs, stocks or bonds, they’re all taxable, so you’ll have to pay capital gains taxes on withdrawals.
 Some investments also require you to pay taxes on distributions each year, like some mutual funds.
 Check with a fiduciary financial advisor to see if this is the case for your accounts.

-All of the financial advisors on SmartAsset’s matching platform are registered fiduciaries, who are legally bound to act in your best interest.
+All of the financial advisors on SmartAsset’s matching platform are registered or chartered fiduciaries, who are legally bound to act in your best interest.
 If your advisor is not a fiduciary and constantly pushes investment products on you, use this no-cost tool to find an advisor who has your best interest in mind.